thewildling/Knowledge_Based_Engineering/README.md

 ### Setup ###

+Design a basic chair-template in a .dfa-file.
 Initialize an apache web server, running locally on the computer.
 Add the OWL-file to the server.
 Start the Python-files called *DFAServer* and *ManufReqServer*.
 Have NX running on the computer.
 After the userinput has been submitted, press update on the DFA-file inside NX to see the updated chair.

 ### User stories ###